notAperson535/thinkpad-diy-external-keyboard-software-guide/README.md

 I am not sure what the "prep", "step 1", and "step 2" images are, I just included them because they came with the files.

 # Other Keyboard Layouts and Languages
 This example is for German but works for other keyboard layouts as well.
-Thanks u/met
+Thanks [u/metager83](https://www.reddit.com/user/metager83/) on [Reddit](https://www.reddit.com/r/thinkpad/comments/1qkfuc1/comment/os8wqzz/)

 - Get [Hut1_12v2.pdf](https://www.usb.org/sites/default/files/documents/hut1_12v2.pdf) from internet
 - Go to USB HID Usage Table / page 53